 Art Galleries in Southern Africa

-First Floor Art Gallery, Harare, Zimbabwe - a new industrial space designed as an opportunity for emerging artists to experiment, to show their new work to their peers and audiences and to share skills and experiences with fellow artists.
+This exciting industrial space provides an opportunity for emerging artists to experiment, to show their new work to their peers and audiences and to share skills and experiences with fellow artists.

 The Goodman Gallery is at the forefront of contemporary art in South Africa.
-Its focus is on artists – from South Africa, the greater African Continent, and other countries – who engage in a dialogue with the African context.
+Its focus is on artists – from South Africa, the African continent and overseas – who engage in a dialogue within an African context.